-Susanne is the Director of the JLC and a University Principal Lecturer in Law.
+Susanne is the Director of the JLC and has worked as a University Principal Lecturer in Law for over 18 years.
 She has a Masters in Law from King College, London University, was called to the Bar in 1999 and is a member of Gray’s Inn.

 Susanne also holds a BA (Hons) in Philosophy and English Literature, has a PGCPE and is a Fellow of the Higher Education Academy.
 She has published a book with Cambridge University Press on Common Mistakes at First Certificate, and is currently writing a textbook on Contract Law.
 She lives in Bath with an 11 year old son.